Lina-Liuna/core-python/README.md

 90 Specific ways to write better Python
 #### Chapter 1: Pythonic Thinking
 1. item 1: know which version of python you're using

 2. item 2: follow the PEP 8 style Guide
+##### Things to Remember

+Always follow the Python Enhancement Proposal #8 (PEP 8) style guide when writing Python code.

+Sharing a common style with the larger Python community facilitates collaboration with others.

+Using a consistent style makes it easier to modify your own code later.
-3. item 3: Know the difference between bytes and str
+4. item 3: Know the difference between bytes and str
+##### Things to Remember
+bytes contains sequences of 8-bit values, and str contains sequences of Unicode code points.
+Use helper functions to ensure that the inputs you operate on are the type of character sequence that you expect (8-bit values, UTF-8-encoded strings, Unicode code points, etc).

+bytes and str instances can’t be used together with operators (like>, ==, +, and %).

+If you want to read or write binary data to/from a file, always open the file using a binary mode (like 'rb' or 'wb').

+If you want to read or write Unicode data to/from a file, be careful about your system’s default text encoding.
+Explicitly pass the encoding parameter to open if you want to avoid surprises.

-4. item 4: Prefer interpolated F-Strings over C-style Format strings and str.format
+5. item 4: Prefer interpolated F-Strings over C-style Format strings and str.format
+##### Things to Remember

+C-style format strings that use the % operator suffer from a variety of gotchas and verbosity problems.

+The str.format method introduces some useful concepts in its formatting specifiers mini language, but it otherwise repeats the mistakes of C-style format strings and should be avoided.

+F-strings are a new syntax for formatting values into strings that solves the biggest problems with C-style format strings.

+F-strings are succinct yet powerful because they allow for arbitrary Python expressions to be directly embedded within format specifiers.
-5. item 5: Write helper functions instead of complex expressions
+7. item 5: Write helper functions instead of complex expressions
-6. item 6: Prefer multiple assignment unpacking over indexing
+8. item 6: Prefer multiple assignment unpacking over indexing
-7. item 7: Prefer enumerate over range
+9. item 7: Prefer enumerate over range
-8. item 8: Use zip to process iterators in Parallel
+10. item 8: Use zip to process iterators in Parallel
-9. item 9: Avoid else blocks after for and while loops
+11. item 9: Avoid else blocks after for and while loops
-10. item 10: Prevent repetition with assignment expression
+12. item 10: Prevent repetition with assignment expression

 ### 2. The Python Standard Library